Skip to main content

 What stays private

 Public docs can explain that content addresses exist and what they do.Public docs do not expose private byte layouts, private hash framing, private record encoding, or raw benchmark logs.That boundary is not a lack of proof.
-It is the difference between explaining how the product works and handing out proprietary internals.
+It is the difference between explaining how the product works and handing out proprietary implementation details.

 Content address = a name made from the bytes.
 That is the public idea.
 The private layout stays private.

-Last modified on May 8, 2026
+Last modified on May 10, 2026